jackheywood/DesignPatterns/README.md

 #### Summary

-- A **prototype** is a partially or fully initialised object that you copy (_clone_) and make use of
+- A **prototype** is a partially or fully initialized object that you copy (_clone_) and make use of
+- To implement a prototype, partially construct an object and store it somewhere
+- To clone the prototype
+  - Implement your own deep copy functionality; or
+  - Serialize and deserialize
+- Customize the resulting cloned instance

 ### Structural Patterns